-Katy is working on a book-length study of language and mindfulness, and welcomes suggestions about publication options.
+Katy is working on a book-length study of embodied spirituality, and welcomes suggestions about publication options.

 "Re-Creating Eve: Sedgwick's Art and the Practice of Renewal" in Criticism 52:2